Your Most Common Airline Pet Policy Questions Answered

 Published on: April 14, 2022 | Author: Starwood Animal Transport

 Airlines around the world transport hundreds of thousands of animals every year.
 But the animals that matter to you are your own pets.
 They’re precious members of your family, and if you – and they – will be taking an airplane trip, you want to be sure you’re doing everything right so they can be comfortable and safe.

 Just as with human travel, airlines have policies and special procedures that relate to pet transport.
 Some pet policies apply universally to all airlines, but others are airline-specific.
-The following information will give you a good overview of what to expect if you’re preparing your pup or kitty for air travel, but nothing should replace learning about your airline’s pet policies.
+The following information will give you a good overview of what to expect if you’re preparing your cat or dog for air travel, but nothing should replace learning about your airline’s pet policies.
 If your pet’s itinerary includes multiple airlines or a layover somewhere, things may be even more complicated.

 What else can vary?

 - How far in advance you have to check in your pet, and where.

 - How you go about making your pet's reservation and the cost.

 - How many pets can travel with you on the same flight(s).